 Printing Process Requirements

-As all nylon-based materials, Z-NYLON is highly prone to warping.
-That’s why, it is recommended to provide proper conditions in the print room.
+While printing with Z-NYLON, it is recommended to provide proper conditions in the print room.
 First of all, make sure that there are no draughts in your work area.
 Strong airflows cause warping and may damage your print.
 Also, avoid printing in humid conditions.
 Due to its high shrinkage, Z-NYLON is not recommended for printing large geometric models with steep slopes in the Z axis.
 In general, models with walls that are perpendicular to the platform will be less prone to warping.
 Still, it is advisable to add support structures to all angles and overhanging parts of your model.